Opinion: Is Preschool Necessary for your Child?Sat, 26 Aug, 2017 by Anusmita Dutta

-- The home environment is very unhealthy and parents feel it is better to keep the child away from home for at least few hours.
+The home environment is very unhealthy and parents feel it is better to keep the child away from home for at least a few hours.

-- The day care facilities available to the parents only meet basic needs of the child and do not provide them enough stimulation.
+The daycare facilities available to the parents only meet the basic needs of the child and do not provide them enough stimulation.

-An important aspect of preschooling is that the child learns to accept authoritative figure outside of parents.
-This will help him transition into full-fledged school few years down the line.
+An important aspect of preschooling is that the child learns to accept authoritative figures outside of parents.
+This will help him transition into full-fledged school a few years down the line.

-However, this can be achieved if parents enroll the child in standalone classes for language, vocabulary, craft work few times a week.
+However, this can be achieved if parents enroll the child in standalone classes for language, vocabulary, craftwork a few times a week.
 These classes help the child learn in a formal setting.

 Instead of classes, parents and their friends can arrange tuition for each other’s kids.
-That will be a fun concept to explore too and the young child learns to interact with adults other than own parents.
+That will be a fun concept to explore too and the young child learns to interact with adults other than their own parents.
 But it is definitely required that a parent who doesn't wish to send her child to school early makes sure that the child’s developmental needs are adequately met at home.
-Another option is to enroll the child in a day care facility for few hours couple of days only every week.
-Many day care facilities provide Preschool like curricula and the necessary stimulation to meet the child’s developmental needs.
+Another option is to enroll the child in a daycare facility for a few hours couple of days only every week.
+Many daycare facilities provide Preschool curricula and the necessary stimulation to meet the child’s developmental needs.

 Whatever we decide for our children, let it be an informed choice depending on our individual circumstances.
 The carefree days of childhood are already on their way down due to excessive pressure children face to excel in academics.
 If possible, we should make their early childhood a time when they can have some free will without having to follow too many set rules and timetables.
 Let us be ready to explore all options with an open mind.